phil-rice/copyOfOldScalaPact/README.md

 If you're a developer looking to contribute or build a new Pact implementation there's a [group](https://groups.google.com/forum/#!forum/pact-dev) for that too!

 ## Pact Specification Compliance Level
-Currently ScalaPact is not 100% compliant with the official Pact specification.
-We plan to be but the library is still under active development.
-The roadmap to Pact compliance will be something like:

-1. Complete testing all tools against the official specification test cases.
-The only area of the specification that is believed to be incomplete is around the JSON body matching rules.
-1. Consolidate our processes with the official implementor's guide.

-Our intention is to eventually meet version 2 of the pact specification.
+Scala-Pact is now fully compliant with version 2 of the official pact specification.

 ## Motivation
 [Pact](https://github.com/realestate-com-au/pact) is an implementation of CDC testing ([Consumer Driven Contract testing](http://martinfowler.com/articles/consumerDrivenContracts.html)).
 There are other implementations like [Pacto](https://github.com/thoughtworks/pacto) and they vary slightly in how they interpret the testing process.